MoiWSHHHH/AntiAFK/readME.txt

 you time to select your game and check if your keyboard inputs are properly recognized by the game.
 This prevents any malfunction.

-Copyright by Sacoche_TKT.
+Copyright by MoiWSHHH .
 Please do not redistribute, out of respect for my work and the fact that everything is open source.
 Thank you!

 Translated